QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Basic package usage---optimization of standard strategies

-In the adaptive strategy we start with an initial state of the system and the ancilla, $\rho_0$, and we act on the system with $N$ parameter encoding channels $\Lambda_\theta$, intertwined with control operations $\mr C_i$ which act both on the system and the ancilla, see Fig.~\ref{fig:adaptive}(A).
-Equivalently, it is a strategy where $N$ parameter encoding channels $\Lambda_\theta$ are plugged in between the teeth of a quantum comb $C$, see Fig.~\ref{fig:linkadaptive}, and then the resulting state is measured.
-In this strategy, one tries to obtain the value of \acs{QFI} for the optimal input state, measurement and control operations (or equivalently the optimal comb and measurement).
-Notice that for large enough ancilla dimension $d_\mc{A}$ and for $\mr C_i$ being appropriate SWAP gates one can simulate any parallel strategy with an adaptive strategy.
-Thus for $d_\mc{A}$ large enough \acs{QFI} for adaptive strategy always upper-bounds \acs{QFI} for parallel strategy.
+In the adaptive strategy, we start with an initial state of the system and the ancilla, $\rho_0$, and we act on the system with $N$ parameter-encoding channels $\Lambda_\theta$, intertwined with control operations $\mr C_i$ which act both on the system and the ancilla, see Fig.~\ref{fig:adaptive}(A).
+Equivalently, it is a strategy where $N$ parameter-encoding channels $\Lambda_\theta$ are plugged in between the teeth of a quantum comb $C$, see Fig.~\ref{fig:linkadaptive}, and then the resulting state is measured.
+In this strategy, one seeks to determine the value of \acs{QFI} for the optimal input state, measurement, and control operations (or equivalently the optimal comb and measurement).
+Notice that for sufficiently large ancilla dimension $d_\mc{A}$ and for $\mr C_i$ being appropriate SWAP gates one can simulate any parallel strategy with an adaptive strategy.
+Thus, assuming the ancilla is large enough, the \acs{QFI} for the adaptive strategy always upper-bounds the \acs{QFI} for the parallel strategy.

 \acs{QFI} for adaptive strategy using the \acs{MOP} method can be computed by simply invoking \texttt{mop\_adaptive\_qfi}:

 This yields truly optimal \acs{QFI} corresponding to the optimal adaptive strategy.